 Culturally, particularly as instanced within the “secular culture”, it tends to have quite the opposite effect in that the culture tends to deal with an impractical ethical requirement by redefining it to more attainable levels by lowering the moral bar to the realm of human possibilities.
 Søren Kierkegaard accuses the Danish culture of his time to have precisely done that.
 Using his typical irony, Kierkegaard argues that the people turn against the ideal and ask, “of what use is the biblical requirement, since no one, after all, fulfills it?”
 It has become “the impractical, a foolishness, a ridiculousness, so that they, mutinously or conceitedly, reverse the relation, seek the fault in the requirement and themselves become the claimants who demand that the requirement be changed.”
 [Judge For Yourself, 156–7].

 This can be seen as the flip side of Protestant Reformation, which as Taylor argues was “a drive to make over the whole society to higher standards” [A Secular Age, 63] but in reality, it did quite the opposite.
-James K A Smith succinctly summarizes Taylor,
+Prior to the Reformation, Western societies functioned by a different calculus.
+Of the late medieval period, James K A Smith (summarising Taylor) writes,

 What had been intended as a division of labor between religious and lay vocations had taken on this hierarchical ordering and become a ‘two-tiered religion” (p.63), a ‘multi-speed system’ (p.66) with monks and clergy on a fast track, looking disdainfully at the domestic slowpokes mired in ‘the things of this world’ (even though their labor and profit sustained the monasteries and abbeys).
 Conversely, because spiritual pressure was sequestered to the religious vocation, the ‘weight of virtue’ was relaxed for the wider populace.
 Carnival was effectively generalized, and some felt that the laity was being let off the eternal hook [How (Not) to be Secular, 35–36].

-Thus reformation, which was intended to amplify the belief that “God is sanctifying us everywhere” [A Secular Age, 79] in declaring the priesthood of all believers, also entails the opposite: “If people aren’t meeting the bar, you can either focus on helping people reach higher or you can lower the bar.
+Reform, intended to amplify the belief that “God is sanctifying us everywhere” [A Secular Age, 79] also entails the opposite: “If people aren’t meeting the bar, you can either focus on helping people reach higher or you can lower the bar.
 This is why Reform unleashes both Puritanism and the ‘60s” [How (Not) to be Secular, 37].

-The recasting of traditional morality in the West may thus be understood not merely as resulting from the evacuation of God, but also that its “denial” (of transcendence) itself is a psychological defense mechanism— a refusal to accept the truth within the cultural psyche, because of being haunted by Christian ethics.
-Prodigalization therefore almost turns proverbial in that it recasts the moral vision of a culture.
-The culture shifts from defining moral freedom predominantly as the power to choose against one’s natural inclination to defining it as a right to choose according to one’s inclinations.
+The recasting of traditional morality in the West may thus be understood not merely as resulting from the evacuation of God, but also that its “denial” (of transcendence) itself is a psychological defense mechanism—a refusal to accept the truth within the cultural psyche, because of being haunted by Christian ethics.
+Prodigalization is clearly about recasting the moral vision of a culture: from defining moral freedom predominantly as the power to choose against one’s natural inclination to defining it as a right to choose according to one’s inclinations.
 As Taylor argues, “It is easy to see how standard morality itself can come to be seen as inseparable from stifling convention.
 Morality as normally understood obviously involves crushing much that is elemental and instinctive in us, many of our deepest and most powerful desires.”
 [Ethics of Authenticity, 65].

 In short, the picture of secular as the prodigal [see my previous post Secular– The Prodigal Child of Christianity] is one where the secular inherits its share of (Christian) values and embarks on a journey of ideological alienation from Christian orthodoxy, shifting cultural variables within the society in the process.
 While this alienation instances a loss of transcendence, to a large extent, the virtues borrowed from Christianity remain (at least for the present), although purely within the realm of immanence and are often the very stick that the secular uses to beat traditional orthodoxy with.

 It is interesting to note that people all over the world tend to hold “Christian civilizations” to a higher standard.
-This may be instanced in the debates about immigration of refugees that predominantly remain a battle within the West.
-Conspicuously absent from engagement on this matter are practically every non-Western nation, including majority of the Arab countries which are among the richest in the world, Japan, Singapore, Malaysia, China, and we may add India to this list as well, given how we are dodging any humanitarian responsibility toward the Rohingya refugee crisis.
+This may be instanced in the debates about immigration of refugees that predominantly remain a battle within the West and even when articulated elsewhere, it strangely is about the West.
+Conspicuously absent from engagement on this matter are practically every non-Western nation, including majority of the Arab countries—a good number of which are richer than the West, Japan, Singapore, Malaysia, China, and we may add India to this list as well, given how we are dodging any humanitarian responsibility toward the Rohingya refugee crisis.